CAYdenberg/OpenFeed/README.md

 # Philter Interface

 The role of philters is to assign a score to an post based on the item's content and the user's options (details on how this works to be filled out later).
-It is thus a pure function which accepts a JSON feed `item` as the first argument and returns an integer from 0 to 100.
-Items with higher scores will shown at the top of the user's aggregated feed, above items with lower scores.
-Items with a score of 0 will not be shown in the aggregated feed at all.
+It is thus a pure function which accepts a JSON feed `item` as the first argument and returns an integer from 0 to 100 (called the **priority**).
+Items with higher priorities will shown at the top of the user's aggregated feed, above items with lower scores.
+Items with a priority of 0 will not be shown in the aggregated feed at all.

 **Example**

 # Pheed as an API

-Pheed provides a very simple web interface but all resources can also be accessed by API (once authenticated).
+Pheed provides a simple web interface on its own but all resources can also be accessed by API (once authenticated).

+# Glossary

+To keep conversations meaningful and direct, a few terms:

+**Feed**: Any HTTP resource which can be expressed as a stream of **posts**.
+Examples: the list of posts in a blog, the timeline of tweets you consume or produce.

+**Aggregated feed**: The aggregated and sorted list of posts produced by Pheeder for the consumption of a particular user.

+**Post**: An item within a feed (or aggregated feed).

+**Post standard content**: The standardized format/content of a post defined by the JSON Feed spec.

+**Pheeder**: An algorithm for consuming a feed.
+See above.

+**Philter**: An algorithm for scoring/ranking posts.
+See above.

+**Post priority**: A score associated with a post for a particular user.
+Ranged from 0-100.

 # Notes and stuff for later